-On July 25, 2001, the FERC issued another order establishing the scope of and methodology for calculating the refunds and ordering an evidentiary hearing proceeding to develop a factual record to provide the basis for the refund calculation.
+On July 25, 2001, the FERC issued another order establishing the scope of and methodology for calculating the refunds and ordering evidentiary hearings to develop a factual record to provide the basis for the refund calculation.
 Several additional orders clarifying and further defining the methodology have since been issued by the FERC.
 Hearings were held in March and April 2002 to determine the appropriate proxy prices to use and which sales were exempt from refunds because they had been made pursuant to orders of the Department of Energy.
 Further hearings were held in August through October 2002 to determine the method of calculation of amounts owed to, and refunds owed by, sellers into the California market.
-Appeals of the FERC orders establishing the refund methodology have been filed and are pending in the Ninth Circuit Federal Court of Appeals.
-On August 21, 2002 the Ninth Circuit issued an order requiring the FERC to reopen the record to allow the parties to present add itional evidence of market manipulation.
+Appeals of the FERC orders establishing the refund methodology were filed in the U.S. Ninth Circuit Court of Appeals.
+On August 21, 2002 the Ninth Circuit issued an order requiring the FERC to reopen the record to allow the parties to present additional evidence of market manipu lation.

-On August 13, 2002, the FERC staff issued a report that included a recommendation that natural gas prices used in the methodology to calculate potential refunds be reduced significantly, which could result in a material increase in the Company's potential refund obligation.
+On August 13, 2002, the FERC Staff issued a report that included a recommendation that natural gas prices used in the methodology to calculate potential refunds be reduced significantly, which could result in a material increase in the Company's potential refund obligation.
 In 2002, following the staff report, additional comments and objections were filed with the FERC by PGE and other utilities.
 In addition, it was disclosed that some gas traders reported incorrect prices to the firms that report gas indices, a FERC administrative law judge issued an order finding that a company had manipulated the gas market by withholding capacity, and a former officer of Enron's West Power Trading Division entered a guilty plea to conspiracy to commit wire fraud in connection with California's energy market.

-In December 2002, a FERC administrative law judge issued a certification of facts to the FERC regarding the refunds, based on the methodology established in the 2001 FERC order.
+In December 2002, a FERC administrative law judge issued a certification of facts to the FERC regarding the refunds, based on the methodology established in the 2001 FERC order rather than the August 2002 FERC Staff recommendation.
 Although no final dollar amounts were included in the certification, the recommended methodology indicated a potential refund by PGE of \$20 million to \$30 million.

-On March 3, 2003, in response to the FERC reopening the record as ordered by the Ninth Circuit, numerous parties filed documents with the FERC addressing possible market manipulation.
+On March 3, 2003, in response to the FERC's reopening of the record, as ordered by the Ninth Circuit, numerous parties filed documents with the FERC addressing possible market manipulation.
 The most comprehensive filings were by the California parties.
-In addition to alleging that the markets were manipulated and that the refund cases should thus be expanded, they alleged that numerous sellers, including PGE, participated in various strategies that affected the market adversely.
+In addition to alleging that the markets were manipulated and that the refund cases should thus be expanded, they alleged that numerous sellers, including PGE, participated in various strategies that adversely affected the market.
 On March 20, 2003, PGE, both individually and as part of a group of similar utilities, filed responses rebutting the claims of the California parties.

-On March 26, 2003, the FERC issued an order in the California refund case (Docket No. EL00-95) adopting in large part the certification of facts of the FERC administrative law judge, issued in December 2002, but modifying the methodology it had previously ordered for the pricing of natural gas in calculating the amount of potential refunds.
-PGE estimates that the new methodology could increase the amount of the potential refunds by approximately \$20 million.
-Although further proceedings will be necessary to determine exactly how the new methodology will affect the refund liability, the Company now estimates its potential liability to be between \$20 million and \$50 million.
+On March 26, 2003, the FERC issued an order in the California refund case (Docket No. EL00-95) adopting in large part the certification of facts of the FERC administrative law judge, issued in December 2002, but adopting the August 2002 FERC Staff recommendation on the methodology for the pricing of natural gas in calculating the amount of potential refunds.
+PGE estimated that the modified methodology could increase the amount of the potential refunds by approximately \$20 million, with the Company's potential liability estimated at between \$20 million and \$50 million.